 Communication takes place across the following levels (according to ABDRC’s communication strategy):

 - communication with banks and NBFIs (traders);

 - holding of work meetings with conciliators, whenever these are necessary, as part of the process of updating/reviewing the Regulation of the Procedural Secretariat and the ADR procedures, as the amicable dispute resolution work advances;

 Communication with, and information of consumers and traders about ABDRC take place via the following channels:

 - communication via the traditional media channels (TV, Radio, Written Press, Online, Blogging);

 - communication via own channels: Website, Facebook, LinkedIn, YouTube, Instagram;

 - organization of/participation in conferences, seminars, debates (also online), etc.;

-- communication via commercial banks (online and offline: fliers, posters, stickers, candy crayons sent to the banking agencies, video productions);
+- communication via commercial banks (online and offline: leaflets, posters, stickers, video production);

 - communication via the National Authority for Consumer Protection (at central level and through the County Commissariats);